Hiring in Indonesia at a glance

 Business activities are optimistic, with notable performance in the services sector, including business operation outsourcing, real estate, tourism, and finance and insurance industries.

-Three major laws govern employment laws in Indonesia are governed:
+Three major laws govern employment in Indonesia:

 - Law No. 21 of 2000 on Labor Union; and